zarathustr/SAAM/README.md

 Super-fast Attitude of Accelerometer and Magnetometer (SAAM) proposed by Jin Wu, Zebo Zhou and Hassen Fourati.

-Related paper has been submitted to Electronics Letters.
+Related paper has been submitted to IET Science Measurement and Technology.